wp-plugins/flyzoo/readme.txt

 * Track visitors live: monitor visits and chat with users in real-time

-* Pop out chat: open group chats in popup browser windows
+* Pop out chat: open group chats in popup windows

 * Customize chat colors, features and greeting messages

-* Single Sign On: users can login and chat using their existing WordPress accounts
+* Single Sign On: users can login and chat using their existing WordPress/BuddyPress accounts

 * Cloud-based, hosted chat built to ensure a fast message delivery without overloading your server

-* Eye-catching: designed to offer a sleek look and feel
+* Eye-catching design

 * Responsive chat on tablets and mobile devices